Choose a compute plan

 - Any production application that requires large amounts of memory

 - In-memory database caching systems, such as Redis and Memcached.
 These applications offer very fast retrieval of data, but they store data in a non-persistent manner (with some caveats).
-So, they are usually used in conjunction with another persistent database server running on a separate Compute Instance.
+So, they are usually used in conjunction with another persistent database server running on a separate Linode.

 - In-memory databases, such as possible with NoSQL and other solutions